T-U-R-A/tura-coding-book/Chapter1and2.typ

 *Explanation* :

 All numbers are positive, so we keep a sliding window: expand the right end, and whenever the sum exceeds x we shrink from the left until it fits.
 Each time the window sum equals x we have one valid subarray.
-Because both pointers move forward at most n times, the algorithm is linear.

 \